pereznetworks/A-Course-Rating-API/README.md

     4: seed data using ....

-      the insertMany method on the document/collection
+      the insertMany method on the document/collection from step 3

           I wrote a module for this in seed-data/insertData.js